 2. L’Wzaar.
 For the best seafood in town, come to L’Wzaar for a delicious plate of fish and chips.
-Or if you want the full experience, choose your own fish or lobster from the fresh fish market at the restaurant’s entrance; it will be prepared according to your specifications.
+Or if you want the full experience, choose your own fish or lobster from the fresh fish market at the restaurant’s entrance.
 The restaurant is located in the Katara Cultural Village, a cultural center home to a number of ethnic restaurants, an outdoor amphitheater and even an opera house.
 Katara embodies the country’s goal to blend Western development with its Islamic heritage, and the center’s Arabic architecture is truly a site to behold.
 This is where the Qatar Philharmonic Orchestra performs, so come here for dinner before catching a show.

 3. Pampano.
 This Mexican restaurant is a favorite among many expatriates living in Qatar.
 It’s located at the Pearl-Qatar, a man-made island where wealthy Qataris and expats come to buy high-end designer fashions.
 Munch on a delicious guacamole concoction while people-watching from Pampano’s outdoor seating on the marina — but just know that a meal here will set you back a pretty penny.